This post has been updated and re-released to reflect recent gear recommendations.

 Use Different Lenses – Not Just Wide Angles

-Any and all lenses are viable so play around with each to boost your creativity.
+Any and all lenses are viable so play around with, each to boost your creativity.
 Extreme telephoto can be used to focus on a set of particularly interesting trees.
 Use a fisheye and point it straight up in a stand of tall trees.
 Take a macro out into the woods for a peaceful day looking at the small details in the forest.

 Incorporate Water into Your Shots

-Water can add dimension to fall photographs, particularly waterfalls.
+Water can add dimension to fall color photographs, particularly waterfalls.
 Try doing a vertical panorama to capture more of the fall colors surrounding the waterfall.

 Contrast Different-Colored Leaves

 Look for areas that are changing at different rates.
 The contrast between the colors give your photographs character.
+Fall color can be about so much more than just firey red.

 Complement with Sunset Colors